iljoong/azure-workshop/ws1811/ws_hol.md

 ansible-playbook -i hosts site.yaml
 ```

-Note that you need to update variables in `ntier/group_vars/all` before run this sample.
+Note that you need to update variables (_user, password, blobname_) in `ntier/group_vars/all` before run this sample.

-> If you skipped login to web and app hosts then playbook will fail so you should login to host before run this script.
+> If you skipped login to web and app hosts then playbook will fail so you should login to host before running this script.

 ### 5. Browse to web again